KonstanzeTan/tan_etal_DCM/README.md

 DCM ~beta(quantile-normalised) + Age + Gender + principal components of control probes capturing ~95% of control probe variation
 ```

 The scripts in this repository facilitate various tasks in methylation data preprocessing and quality control, calculation of methylation betas, epigenome-wide association analysis, meta-analysis, adjustment for test-statistic inflation and finally the identification of sentinel CpGs.
+Directory: [Quantification and statistical analysis of DNA methylation](./code_quantmethylationstatanalysis/).

 ## Enrichment analysis of genomic regulatory features